MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

 If you want to provide an option to remove from the selected items you can use `MahApps.Styles.MultiSelectionComboBoxSelectedItem.Removable` which will add a delete button next to each item:

+The two Windows sets bring their own nuggets along, `MahApps.Styles.MultiSelectionComboBoxSelectedItem.Win10` and `…WinUI` with `…Removable.Win10` and `…Removable.WinUI` beside them, and the set picks the plain one for you.
+A nugget of those two is a layer over the box rather than a colour of its own, because the box of either set changes its fill under the pointer and again while the list is down, and a nugget in a fixed grey would land on one of those colours.

 ![](images/MultiSelectionComboBox_SelectedItemContainerStyle_Removeable.png)

 # Selection